addoikenna/linear_regression_model_rio_grande_do_sul/README.md

 Model Building
 Model Evaluation
 Model Communication
-The results of the analysis show that the linear regression model is able to predict the price of apartments in Rio Grande do Sul.
+The results of the analysis show that the linear regression model is able to predict the price of apartments in Rio Grande do Sul, using the price of the apartmnet.